Prof Jay Mistry

 Rebecca Woodward

-Bibiana Bilbao is Professor at the Department of Environmental Studies, Universidad Simón Bolívar, Venezuela.
+Bibiana is Professor at the Department of Environmental Studies, Universidad Simón Bolívar, Venezuela.
 Her research is on tropical savannas, fire ecology, biogeochemical cycles and vegetation change.
 She has also a long professional experience working on ecological and human dimensions of fire management with Indigenous communities in tropical ecosystems of Venezuela, particularly the Pemón of the Canaima National Park.
-She is willing to further the development of more effective, socially just and culturally sensitive policies for intercultural and participatory governance of … Read More
+Her work aims to further the development of more effective, socially just and culturally sensitive policies for intercultural and participatory governance of Integrated … Read More

 Alexandra holds a degree in journalism, a master’s degree in education and PhD in School Education from Sao Paulo State University (UNESP).
 She carried out part of her PhD research and postdoctoral research at The Open University, UK.
 She is currently a professor at the Federal University of Minas Gerais Triangle (UFTM), where she teaches courses on critical reading of media and use of media in education.
 She is also a permanent teacher within the Postgraduate Master’s Program in Education, … Read More